-I was working in different employments after finishing a degree in European Studies and my last job in particular was a job I always wanted, working in a big NGO with great values, but after a while even this job became politics and I was made redundant.
+I was working in different employments after finishing a degree in European Studies and my last job, in particular, was a job I always wanted, working in a big NGO with great values, but after a while even this job became politics and I was made redundant.

-I went through a redundancy in 2003 and practicing yoga helped me enormously dealing with the politics going on at this time in the organization.
+I went through redundancy in 2003 and practising yoga helped me enormously dealing with the politics going on at this time in the organization.
 I decided that I wanted to take the time to go off travelling.
-As I was practicing yoga and loved it, I thought of going deeper into my practice, that is, to live 24 hours with yoga and go to India, the origin of this art, but before I left for India, I completed a teacher training course in the Autumn of 2003.
+As I was practising yoga and loved it, I thought of going deeper into my practice, that is, to live 24 hours with yoga and go to India, the origin of this art, but before I left for India, I completed a teacher training course in the Autumn of 2003.